linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Lending naturally creates self-reinforcing upward movements that eventually reverse to create self-reinforcing downward movements that must reverse in turn.
 During the upswings, lending supports spending and investment, which in turn supports incomes and asset prices; increased incomes and asset prices support further borrowing and spending on goods and financial assets.
 The borrowing essentially lifts spending and incomes above the consistent productivity growth of the economy.
 Near the peak of the upward cycle, lending is based on the expectation that the above-trend growth will continue indefinitely.
 But, of course, that can't happen; eventually income will fall below the cost of the loans.

 Economies whose growth is significantly supported by debt-financed building of fixed investments, real estate, and infrastructure are particularly susceptible to large cyclical swings because the fast rates of building those long-lived assets are not sustainable.
 If you need better housing and you build it, the incremental need to build more housing naturally declines.
 As spending on housing slows down, so does housing's impact on growth.
-Let's say you have been spending  $10 million a year to build an office building (hiring workers, buying steel and concrete, etc.).
-When the building is finished, the spending will fall to$ 0 per year, as will the demand for workers and construction materials.
+Let's say you have been spending  \$10 million a year to build an office building (hiring workers, buying steel and concrete, etc.).
+When the building is finished, the spending will fall to\$ 0 per year, as will the demand for workers and construction materials.
 From that point forward, growth, income, and the ability to service debt will depend on other demand.
 This type of cycle—where a strong growth upswing driven by debt-financed real estate, fixed investment, and infrastructure spending is followed by a downswing driven by a debt-challenged slowdown in demand—is very typical of emerging economies because they have so much building to do.

 Contributing further to the cyclicality of emerging countries' economies are changes in their competitiveness due to relative changes in their incomes.
 Typically, they have very cheap labor and bad infrastructure, so they build infrastructure, have an export boom, and experience rising incomes.
 But the rate of growth due to exports naturally slows as their income levels rise and their wage competitiveness relative to other countries declines.
 There are many examples of these kinds of cycles (i.e., Japan's experience over the last 70 years).